 If you killed a person you had to pay a weregild, or wergeld, meaning ‘man price’.
 A weregild for a killing a free man, or freeman, amounted 1,664 grams of fine silver.
 This amount of silver was more or less stable irrespective all different conversions with coins like dinari, solidi, sceattas, marks, pounds, et cetera in the legal texts through time.
 Yes, it stayed stable throughout the whole Middle Ages.
 Research has been done into the still-existing fines of the Kamba tribe in the Mashariki region in Kenya.
 There, a weregild amounts fourteen cows and one bull for killing a man.
 For a woman it is seven cows and one bull.
 And, to answer your pressing question: within Frisia (and East Anglia) the weregild for a woman was the same as that for a man, of the same social status, of course.
 In other Germanic tribes, however, the weregild for a woman was mostly higher.
 Sometimes three times as much, especially if she had reached the age of fertility.
 If you want to understand the logic of these differences better, read our blog post Women of Frisia: free and unbound?
 When you convert the weregeld of 1,664 grams into a current money of payment (date of this post) it would be for example 1,193 US dollar you had to pay to the heirs.

 One of the Viking hoards found at the former island of Wieringen in the Netherlands contains exactly 1.7 kilograms of silver (see image above).
+The silver pieces are complete ornaments and unfragmented heavy silver ignots (Besteman 2009).
+It is the so-called Westerklief I silver hoard and dated ca. 850.
 Was it a weregild, or is it just coincidence?
 And if it was a weregild, what was a northeska wigandum (‘northern fighter’ in Old-Frisian speech, denoting a Viking) doing with a weregild in Frisia territory?
 We do not know.
 Create your own story!
 If interested in the function of weregeld read our blog post You killed a Man?
 That’ll be 1 weregeld, please.

 Suggestions for further reading: